With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 Churchill Downs did not respond to a request for comment.
 McConnell’s office would not make him available for an interview or respond to specific questions for this story.

 In late 2015, Janney decided that if the industry and elected officials wouldn’t act, the Jockey Club would.
 He envisioned a private investigation that would expose widespread doping in the sport.
-But he found initial meetings with detective agencies uninspiring — including one where investigators pitched sending a “fairly-attractive Spanish-speaking woman” to the bars outside of major racetracks to lure drunken trainers into spilling their doping secrets.
+But he found initial meetings with detective agencies uninspiring — including one where investigators pitched sending a “fairly attractive Spanish-speaking woman” to the bars outside major racetracks to lure drunken trainers into spilling their doping secrets.
 “We didn’t quite understand how that was going to be turned into actionable intelligence,” Janney said.

 Tygart suggested a more formidable force.
-5 Stones Intelligence was, at the time, secretly playing a central role in uncovering the grandest PED conspiracy in sports history: Russian state-sponsored doping.
-The intelligence agency was founded by David Tinsley, a former DEA supervisor known for full-throttled pursuits of some of the most sophisticated criminals on the planet.
+5 Stones Intelligence was, at the time, secretly playing a central role in uncovering the conspiracy involving Russian state-sponsored doping of its athletes.
+The intelligence agency was founded by David Tinsley, a former DEA supervisor known for pursuits of some of the most sophisticated criminals on the planet.
 Tinsley was fired by the DEA for alleged unscrupulous management of a Colombian drug-world informant, but in 2004, a judge reinstated his job, saying his mistakes were “very minor” and “the result of an excess of zeal.”

 Tinsley was no doubt zealous: He branded his Miami-based company, named after David’s five stones in his pouch for his battle against Goliath, “the first and only Judeo-Christian intelligence agency and protective intelligence service in the world.”

-5 Stones’ pitch involved honing in on those making excess profits from PEDs, Janney recalled, by analyzing the assets of veterinarians and others in the industry.
-“It was all about the dark web,” Janney said, and “cyber stuff.”
+5 Stones’ pitch involved homing in on those making excess profits from PEDs, Janney recalled, by analyzing the assets of veterinarians and others in the industry.
+“It was all about the dark Web,” Janney said, and “cyber stuff.”

 Janney said that when the Jockey Club retained 5 Stones, he had a single instruction: no small fish.
 “I’m sure there are people out there that are doing little things here and there,” Janney said he told them.
 “We’re not interested.
 That’s something the racing commissions can work on, et cetera.
 We’re after the people that by their conduct have a really significant impact on our game.”

-Wrapping up ‘Tiffany’s Box’
+Wrapping up ‘Tiffany’s box’

-As it set out to root out cheaters, the Jockey Club found two kindred spirits across the Hudson River, at the Meadowlands race track in New Jersey.
+As it set out to root out cheaters, the Jockey Club found two kindred spirits across the Hudson River, at the Meadowlands racetrack in New Jersey.
 Jeffrey Gural, a second-generation New York City developer, runs the track, which hosts thoroughbred and harness racing.
 Brice Cote, a former minor league relief pitcher and police detective, is its security chief.
 Together, they seemed to consider antagonizing suspected dopers to be as much of a sport as racing itself.

 Cote conducted surveillance on trainers and developed track informants, Gural said, and they shipped horse blood and urine to Hong Kong because they believe it has better testing.
 Gural acknowledges that they’ve banned trainers from his tracks based on little more than informed suspicion.
 When one of those trainers sued but the ban was upheld, Gural felt vindicated that he could do what he wanted on his property.
 “So we banned all the people we thought were using drugs, which was a long list,” Gural said.